 We expect our entire supply chain – including all contractors, suppliers and other business partners – to adhere to the same principles we operate in relation to modern slavery.
 We communicate this statement to every supplier and expect them to adhere to the same principles.
 We ensure its application as appropriate during the relationship.

-The Board of Directors of Tor Currency Exchange Ltd t/as TorFX approved this statement on 9 November 2018, and are ultimately responsible for ensuring this policy adheres to our ethical standards.
+The Board of Directors of TorFX approved this statement on 7 November 2019, and are ultimately responsible for ensuring this policy adheres to our ethical standards.
 The Group Head of Compliance is responsible for day-to-day implementation within the business, ensuring policies and training are up to date, and dealing with questions or concerns about this policy.

 Download our signed statement here.